betadeveloper/ItemListPage/README.md

 # PresentConnectionTaskHTMLCSSJavaScript
 This is the academy test task for Present Connection Full-Stack Academy.
 To run it, open it in VS Code and run index.html on live server.
-It is using an API to retrieve table data by using HTTP GET request and the form uses HTTP POST request to put data into table.
+It is using an API to retrieve database data to put into the table by using HTTP GET to the database on the list page.
+Form page creates a request and the form sends an HTTP POST request to put data into database, which is later retrieved into the table on the list page.